Careers

 Every year we work with more than 22,000 residents, helping them access the services they need to ensure they reach their full potential.

-For consideration for employment with any of our 10 programs, please follow the Apply Here link below or contact our Human Resources department through email at recruitments@cbridges.orgin person at 519 Main Street, Watsonville CA 95076, or over the phone at 831-688-8840 ext.
+For consideration for employment, please apply below, click HERE, or contact our Human Resources department through email at recruitments@cbridges.orgin person at 519 Main Street, Watsonville CA 95076, or over the phone at 831-688-8840 ext.
 200.

 Current Openings